Program: Practical Nursing

 Please note: The Virginia State Board of Nursing can deny admission to any license or certification examination and refuse to issue a license or certificate to any applicant who has filed false credentials, falsely represented facts on an application for licensure, or has been convicted of any felony or any misdemeanor involving moral turpitude.

 The nursing faculty will consider each student’s application for readmission and the decision to readmit will based on additional data, prior performance in the nursing program, and space availability.
 Students who fail a nursing course or withdraw for any reason from the nursing program may be readmitted to the nursing program only once.
-Students who have failed two nursing courses will not be able to enroll in the program.
-All admissions are at the discretion of nursing faculty and based on space availability.
+Students who have failed two nursing courses will not be able to enroll in the program within five years.
+All admissions are at the discretion of the Dean and nursing faculty and based on space availability.

 Financial Requirements: In addition to the usual college tuition and fee, this program requires the following estimated expenses: